ruslan-rv-ua/BrowserSelector/README.md

 </p>

 <p align="center">
-  <strong>Browser Selector</strong> is a <strong>accessible</strong> portable Windows application that allows you to easily choose which browser to open a link with.
-When you open a URL, the application shows a menu with configured browsers/commands for you to choose from.
+  <strong>Browser Selector</strong> is <strong>an accessible</strong>, portable Windows application that allows you to easily choose which browser to open a link with.
+When you open a URL, the application presents a menu with your configured browsers for you to choose from.
 </p>

 ## 📱 Key Features